DmiSzil04/financial-market/README.md

 # financial-market
-A study of the share prices of five Russian public companies Data on companies was uploaded for research.:
+This work was carried out as part of the intermediate certification in the discipline "Data Analysis" A study of the share prices of five Russian public companies Data on companies was uploaded for research.:
 1. Gazprom